ACTE Announces Colorado Lead Counselor as National Award Finalist

 mzarcone@acteonline.org

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Dave Dein, CTE Teacher at Patterson High School in Patterson, CA as the 2025 ACTE Region V Teacher of the Year.
+ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Heather Monks, Marketing Education Teacher and DECA Advisor, at Ponca City Public Schools in Ponca City, OK as the 2026 ACTE Region IV Carl Perkins Community Service Award.
 This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Dein is one of five finalists for the 2025 national title.
+Monks is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, 2024, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###